mgechev/angular2-github-app-bootstrap/README.md

 - Inside `init.ts` import the module `app`, which is located in the same directory.
 You can point it using its relative location.
 - Name the `app/app.ts` component, using the selector property of the [component annotation](https://angular.io/docs/js/latest/api/annotations/ComponentAnnotation-class.html) `app`.
 - Inside the `View` annotation add property `templateUrl`, which should point to the app component's template.
-- Inside the `app` component's template add the following markup:
+- Inside the `App` component's template add the following markup:

 ```html
 <h1>Hello Angular2!</h1>